 We provide this handbook as a way of communicating policies, procedures, and other useful and important information about our school with the expectation that students and parents will take the time to become familiar with its contents.
 Among the keys to a successful school year are knowing and following the rules and taking advantage of available resources.
 Throughout this handbook you will find much information in these areas; I trust you will find it useful and suggest that you keep it handy for reference throughout the school year.
-Accompanying this handbook are important forms (emergency cards, PTA membership info, etc.).
-We ask that parents complete the appropriate forms and return them to school as soon as possible.

 We look forward to this school year.
-Personally, I am very pleased and excited to be your new Headmaster and look forward to working with everyone.
-We urge each member of our school community to do his/her best in the classrooms, in sports, and in school activities so that we can say with confidence and pride that we achieved our mission and that 2015-16 was the best year ever at Fairfield Warde High School.
+Personally, I am very proud and excited to be your Headmaster and look forward to working with everyone.
+We urge each member of our school community to do his/her best in the classrooms, in sports, and in school activities so that we can say with confidence and pride that we achieved our mission and that 2016-17 was the best year ever at Fairfield Warde High School.

-Sincerely David M. Ebling Headmaster
+Sincerely

-Wednesday, September 2 Thursday, September 3 9th Grade Student Orientation 8:00 - 12:30 All Students 7:30 am - 2:10 pm
+David M. Ebling Headmaster

-Welcoming
+Wednesday August 31st Thursday, September 1

-Academic Respectful
+9th Grade Student Orientation 8:00 - 12:30 All Students 7:30 am - 2:10 pm

-Dynamic Ethical
+Welcoming Academic Respectful Dynamic Ethical